AethronTech/company-websites/aethron.tech/NAVIGATION.md

 # Navigation and Language Switcher Implementation

 ## Overview
-This implementation provides a comprehensive, accessible, and i18n-aware navigation system for the Aethron Technology website.
+This implementation provides a comprehensive, accessible, and i18n-aware navigation system for the Aethron Technologies website.

 ## Features